 - 1. The Bayelsa State Agricultural Development Programme (ADP) should beef up their extension packages and extend worthwhile services to the farmers in their zones. - 2.
-Engagement of qualified Extension Agents into the Bayelsa State Agriculture Development Programme with a clear mandate to assist the farm families grow should be emphasized in Bayelsa State. - 3.
-Registered farmers should be formed into cooperative groups and be involved in planning agricultural programmes that concern them. - 4.
-Giving incentives and grants by the State Government to encourage farmers' adoption of new agro projects introduced to them is necessary in Bayelsa State.
+The engagement of qualified Extension Agents in the Bayelsa State Agriculture Development Programme with a clear mandate to assist the farm families' growth should be emphasized in Bayelsa State. - 3.
+Registered farmers should be formed into cooperative groups and be involved in planning agricultural programs that concern them. - 4.
+Giving incentives and grants by the State Government to encourage farmers' adoption of new agro projects introduced to them is necessary for Bayelsa State.